Dynamic Inspection Frequency Calculation Based on Tower Age and Load

 Compliance Floors & Lease Reconciliation

 Municipal compliance teams and carrier leases frequently define contractual interval floors that bound algorithmic recommendations.
-Both the jurisdiction floor and the lease minimum are expressed as a minimum number of months between inspections, encoding the longest interval an operator is permitted to schedule before a mandatory review must occur.
-Lease managers must reconcile these municipal floors with carrier-specific SLA requirements that often demand quarterly antenna alignment, grounding verification, and RF safety inspections.
+Both the jurisdiction floor and the lease minimum express the maximum number of months the operator may allow between mandatory reviews.
+Lease managers must reconcile municipal floors with carrier-specific SLA requirements that often demand quarterly antenna alignment, grounding verification, and RF safety inspections.

-The calculation engine enforces a max(calculated_months, jurisdiction_floor_months, lease_minimum_months) constraint, selecting the longest binding minimum interval so that no contractual or regulatory floor is silently shortened past its mandated cadence.
+The calculation engine enforces a max(calculated_months, jurisdiction_floor_months, lease_minimum_months) constraint.
+By selecting the largest value among the three, the engine ensures no floor is silently shortened: if the algorithm produces a shorter interval than a regulatory requirement allows, the floor takes precedence.
 This reconciliation layer keeps automated scheduling within the agreed envelope while preserving operational efficiency for compliant assets.
 Municipal compliance workflows often intersect with FCC tower registration databases to validate jurisdictional inspection floors and cross-reference antenna modification filings.
 Threshold tuning remains iterative; operators calibrate modifier weights against historical inspection outcomes, adjusting sensitivity to prevent false-positive escalation while maintaining strict audit readiness.

 Downstream Orchestration & Workflow Integration